I had an experience one recent evening that gave rise to anger.

 I know I’m not the only one who doesn’t prefer to be angry, yet still finds a perverse sort of pleasure in it.
 (The Buddha himself referred to anger as having a “poisoned root and sweet sting.”)
 Why?

-I opened the door to see what anger was bringing with it that was so enticing, and found my answer pretty quickly.
+I opened to the feeling to try to see what was so enticing, and found my answer pretty quickly.

 Anger, in its purest form, is a natural and healthy function that gives us the energy to change situations where something is wrong.
 If we’re angry at something — or someONE — then that thing (or person) must be wrong.
 Which can only mean one thing.